almostearthling/copyjob/README.md

 create the destination path if it doesn't exist, and to recreate totally or partially the source structure at the destination.
-Jobs can be instructed to selectively copy files, according to criteria specified in the configuration: such criteria include file name patternss for both inclusion and exclusion, checking file age and/or contents compared to a possibly existing destination file, and subdirectories to skip.
+Jobs can be instructed to selectively copy files, according to criteria specified in the configuration: such criteria include file name patterns for both inclusion and exclusion, checking file age and/or contents compared to a possibly existing destination file, and subdirectories to skip.
 A job can also remove files existing in the destination directory if they match the naming criteria given for the source